→ →

 Pocas aguas is a grassroots collective dedicated to enhancing community self-reliance through the capturing, filtering and treatment of water in the city.
 Harnessing the simplicity of DIY methods and repurposed materials, this initiative stands as a beacon of practical sustainability and autonomy.
 With a focus on purifying water they provide accessible, open-source blueprints enabling any community member to build their own filters and systems from readily available resources.

-Máquinas de hogar is a dynamic collective focused on empowering communities through the mastery of open-hardware home appliances.
+Máquinas de hogar is a collective of various groups focused on the development of open-hardware home appliances.
 Rooted in the principles of participation and self-sufficiency, Máquinas de hogar organizes hands-on workshops where individuals come together to build a variety of essential household appliances from kits—ranging from blenders and toasters to microwaves, ovens, water boilers, coffee makers, stoves, fridges, and vacuum cleaners.
-Beyond just assembly, CasaTech fosters a culture of sustainability and shared knowledge through repair parties, where community members learn to maintain and fix their appliances, extending their life and reducing waste.
+Beyond just assembly, they have built a culture of sustainability and shared knowledge through repair parties, where community members learn to maintain and fix their appliances, extending their life and reducing waste.

 Vegetales con patas is a cooperative laboratory dedicated to experimenting with vegan meat substitutes using legumes.
 This inventive collective specializes in crafting credible textures that mimic the consistency of fictitious animals they describe as part of their products.
 Through a blend of culinary artistry and scientific experimentation, they pushed the boundaries of plant-based cuisine, offering a playful and delicious alternative to traditional meat products.
 Members collaborate in research, development, and production, sharing their creations under a shared brand that guarantees quality and innovation.
 Their range includes a variety of textures and flavors designed to appeal to vegans, vegetarians, and curious carnivores alike, all while fostering a sense of community and creativity in the realm of sustainable eating.